jdevfullstack-tutorials/github-for-non-code-writers/README.md

 once you open a certain document in another platform or word processor, there will be unexpected changes.
-But a plaintext document can be opened in any other machine that you want to use.
+But a plaintext document can be opened on any other machine that you want to use.

-But what if you insist, say, your company will only use Google Docs, but still, as was mentioned, once your content will be published, it's really unpredictable.
+But what if you insist, say, your company will only use Google Docs, but still, as was mentioned, once your content is published, it's really unpredictable.
 So, it's better to write in plaintext format.
 GitHub is an excellent tool for plaintext documents.
 You have all the luxury of